MansM/mansm.github.io/_posts/2015-12-05-scaling-your-webapplication-wth-docker.md

   links:
     - consul
 {% endhighlight %}

 ##Conclusion
-Creating an highly scalable environment is not hard as this blogpost will have shown you.
-It is usable for containers as well for virtual machines.
+Creating an highly scalable environment is not hard, as this blogpost will have shown you.
+It is usable for containers as well for virtual machines (if you really want to).
 In a later post I will add Docker swarm to the mix and extend the functionality over multiple (Docker-)machines.

 ##Sources